-Taking place on Saturday the 20th of January 2018 at 10.30am, the fourth annual Buff Winter Trail Wales will take in the Trail Marathon Wales half marathon route across the same stunning trails and tracks of the world-renowned Coed y Brenin Forest Park in the Snowdonia National Park – but in Winter conditions!
+Taking place on Saturday the 18th of January 2020 at 10.30am, the sixth annual Buff Winter Trail Wales will take on the half marathon route across the same stunning trails and tracks of the world-renowned Coed y Brenin Forest Park in the Snowdonia National Park which hosts the Salomon Trail Marathon Wales in June – but in Winter conditions!

-Entry for the 2018 event opens on 1st of October, 2017 at 9am and we expect the 600 places to fill up fast!
+Entry for the 2020 event opens on Tuesday 1st of October, 2019 and we expect the 750 places to fill up fast!
 This will be a strict limit for the event, and we won’t be repeating any windows for entry – when they are gone, they are gone.

 For refunds, deferrals and cancellation policies please consult our Ts & Cs page